 — By the end of the week!

-But the problem is that the work is too abstract, workload is too unpredictable, and demands are too vague.
-In fact you’ll do this job for the first time as every single project is unique.
+But the problem is that the work is too abstract, the workload is too unpredictable, and demands are too vague.
+In fact, you’ll do this job for the first time as every single project is unique.
 I would even dare to assume that 90% of us failed to follow our own quote at least once, exceeding the hours.
 The idea of software cost estimation repels some managers and even infuriates them: “How on earth can I estimate this?
 It’s clear as mud!
 They have to be more precise with their requirements.”
 While confirmed optimists say: “It’s a piece of cake.
 One week and we’re done!”

 Pessimism comes with experience, and not nearly everyone faces it; the seniors (the most talented ones!) are the most unbearable optimists.

 Taking into account a rather abstract type of work and a drive for perfectionism, programming is viewed to take all the estimated hours: one can constantly improve, refactor and redo the code.
 Say, you need 2 weeks to do the job, in fact, you roughly finish it in 3 days and spend the rest of the time for corrections.
 As a result, the project takes you 2 weeks.